fieldtrip/website/example/bids_eeg.md

 - etc.

 {% include markup/warning %}
-As a rule of thumb: if you have few exceptions, better don't try to make the scripts above too complex, but deal with them manually.
-If you have many exceptions of the same or similar type, it is worthwhile to invest into making these scripts smarter to automate the exception handling.
+As a rule of thumb - if you have few exceptions, better don't try to make the scripts above too complex, but deal with them manually.

+If you have many exceptions of a similar type, it is worthwhile to invest into making these scripts smarter to automate the exception handling.
 {% include markup/end %}

 In reusing the data, either by yourself, your (future) colleagues in your lab, or people outside your lab, this type of information is very relevant.
-Although it can be frustrating to encounter these inconsistencies when converting to BIDS, it actually reveals that these aspects need to be represented and documented properly in the (meta)data.
+Although it can be frustrating to deal with the lack of proper documentation and the inconsistencies in your data when converting to BIDS, it actually reveals that these aspects need to be represented and documented properly!